Exercise Vigilant Eagle: Background

 Billed by its Russian, American, and Canadian participants as a first-of-its-kind exercise for the former Cold War adversaries, Vigilant Eagle was described by Russian Air Force Col. Alexander Vasilyev as a means to "develop procedures and bring the relationship between our countries closer together to unite our countries in the fight against terrorism”.
 The groundwork for Vigilant Eagle was laid in a June 2003 meeting in St. Petersburg, Russia between President of the United States George W. Bush and President of the Russian Federation Vladimir Putin.
 Coming less than two years after the September 11 attacks, and in the aftermath of an increase in Russian-American tensions resulting from the 2003 invasion of Iraq, the meeting saw progress in developing informal comity for bilateral cooperation in areas of anti-terrorism.

 Exercises

 Vigilant Eagle 2010

-The first Vigilant Eagle exercise was planned for 2008 but postponed until 2010 due to the South Ossetia War.
+The first Vigilant Eagle exercise was planned for 2008 but postponed until 2010 due to the Russo-Georgian War.
 According to the U.S. government, that exercise marked "the first live-flying event between Russia and the United States since the Second World War."